dotnet/arcade/Documentation/ArcadeSdk.md

 The Visual Studio insertion manifests and VSIXes are generated during Pack task into `VSSetup\Insertion` directory, where they are picked by by MicroBuild VSTS publishing task during official builds.

-RepoToolset also enables building VS Setup Components from .swr files (as opposed to components comprised of one or more VSIXes).
+Arcade SDK also enables building VS Setup Components from .swr files (as opposed to components comprised of one or more VSIXes).

 Use `SwrProperty` and `SwrFile` items to define a property that will be substituted in .swr files for given value and the set of .swr files, respectively.